metasfresh/metasfresh-documentation/_webui_collection/EN/Create_BOM_upon_SO_generation_setup.md

 ### 3) Add a compensation group schema
 1. [Add a **compensation group schema**](Create_compensation_group_schema) along with an [aggregation product](Aggregation_product_for_compensation_groups) in order to combine multiple order lines into a compensation group later on in the quotation.
- >**Note:** The compensation group's name will be used for naming the bill of materials and the associated sales product.
+ >**Note:** The name of the compensation group schema will be used for naming the bill of materials and the associated sales product.

 1. [Link the **compensation group schema** to the **product category**](Compensation_group_schema_product_category) of the manufacturing parts (see 1.1 above).